 32%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description identifies a clear domain (code documentation) and lists several output types, but relies on buzzwords ('AI-powered analysis', 'industry best practices') and uses second-person framing ('You are').
-It critically lacks any 'Use when...' clause, making it difficult for Claude to know when to select this skill over others.
-The trigger terms are decent but miss common user vocabulary for documentation tasks.
+The description identifies a clear domain (code documentation) and lists several output types, but relies on buzzwords like 'AI-powered analysis' and 'industry best practices' instead of concrete actions.
+It critically lacks a 'Use when...' clause, making it difficult for Claude to know when to select this skill.
+The use of second-person framing ('You are') violates the third-person voice requirement.

 Suggestions

-Replace vague phrases like 'AI-powered analysis and industry best practices' with concrete actions such as 'parses source code to extract function signatures, class hierarchies, and module dependencies'.
+Replace vague phrases like 'AI-powered analysis and industry best practices' with specific actions such as 'parses function signatures, extracts docstrings, maps module dependencies'.

 | Dimension | Reasoning | Score |